jessfraz/blog/content/post/two-objects-not-namespaced-linux-kernel.md

 What happens if you do change the time in a container?

-Well, it's not namespaced so obviously the time on the host would change as well.
+Well, it's not namespaced so the time on the host would change as well.
 "But whaaaaa?
 I thought containers were just like a VM", you ask.
 Again, you should read my post
 [Setting the Record Straight: containers vs. Zones vs. Jails vs. VMs](https://blog.jessfraz.com/post/containers-zones-jails-vms/).

 One of my favorite questions I have been asked at a conference is "If you could add any new namespace to Linux what would it be?"
-Obviously this is an awesome question, totally up my alley, and not even a statement from someone trying to prove to me "they know things."
+Obviously his is an awesome question, totally up my alley, and not even a statement from someone trying to prove to me "they know things."
 But I digress, I always answer with "Time."
-Obviously there is no production use case for this, other than making more NTP hell for yourself.
+There is no production use case for this, other than making more NTP hell for yourself.
 I do believe there is a development use case.
 Say you want to change the time for a test running in one container but not mess with the other tests running in other containers.
 What a fun way to make a chaos monkey for NTP!